LukeFarren/-Unit-9-Software-Development-Life-cycles/SoftwareDevelopmentLifecycles.md

 -   Deployment and Maintenance

 ***The V-Model method*** is a sequential software development model.
 This method is an extension of the waterfall model and each phase has its own testing phase during development.
-This method uses a V shape with Verification on one side of the ìVî and Validation on the opposite side of the ìVî.
+This method uses a V shape with Verification on one side of the ‚ÄúV‚Äù and Validation on the opposite side of the ‚ÄúV‚Äù.
 Just as with the Waterfall method each phase of the V model must be completed before starting a new phase.

 	The stages of this method are as follows,